Latent Concept-based Explanation of NLP Models: Finetuning Performance

 \section{Finetuning Performance}

 We tuned several transformers BERT-base-cased, RoBERTa and XLM-RoBERTa.
 We used standard splits for training, development and test data that we used to carry out our analysis.
-The splits to preprocess the data are available through git repository\footnote{\url{https://github.com/nelson-liu/contextual-repr-analysis}}.
-See Table~\ref{tab:pos_dataStats} and Table~\ref{tab:eraser_dataStats} for statistics and classifier accuracy.
+The splits to preprocess the data are available through git repository.\footnote{\url{https://github.com/nelson-liu/contextual-repr-analysis}} See Table~\ref{tab:pos_dataStats} and Table~\ref{tab:eraser_dataStats} for statistics and classifier accuracy.
+We present the results of Toxicity and MNLI in Appendix~\ref{app:toxicity} and~\ref{app:mnli}.